Which place is cheaper, Chicago or Austin?

 Let's take a look at the differences and similarities between Chicago and Austin.
 Then, you can decide for yourself which place is better for your next trip.

 Visitors will find world class museums and historical sights in Chicago that are not to be missed.
+There are countless landmarks, museums, and iconic sights in the area.
 Some of the most famous are the Art Institute of Chicago, Adler Planetarium, and the Museum of Science and Industry.
 Notable landmarks include the famous Willis Tower - formerly the Sears Tower, Buckingham Fountain, and the iconic Cloud Gate (the bean).

-Austin offers a variety of museums and landmarks to choose from.
+You'll find a good number of museums and monuments packed into Austin.
 Austin has a number of great museums and sights including the Blanton Museum of Art, the Mexic-Arte Museum, and the Bob Bullock Texas State History Museum.
 There's also a huge supply of local art galleries.
+Perhaps the most notable landmark in town is the beautiful Texas Capital Building

-Foodies will find both Austin and Chicago both to be unique destinations.
+Foodies will find both Austin and Chicago both to be terrific destinations.

 Known for it's food and restaurant scene, Austin is always at the top of any foodie's travel list.
-There is amazing Texas barbecue, excellent Mexican food, and diverse food trucks.
+It is credited with being the original food truck city and you'll find many diverse food truck options around town.
+There is also amazing Mexican food, world renowned Texas barbecue, and many modern restaurants that reflect the city's culinary influence.

 Many restaurants in Chicago have been singled out for their culinary prowess.
+With everything from award-winning luxury restaurants to local dives, this city has something for everyone.
+It also has very distinct local flavors and dishes that create an identity and bring great pride to the locals.
 While you're in town you have to try the famous deep dish pizza, Chicago style hot dogs, and Italian beef.

 It's hard to distinguish whether Austin or Chicago has a better nightlife scene.

 People head to Austin just to party.
+It's nightlife is centered around its thriving live music scene.
 Head for Sixth Street for some of the most popular bars and clubs.
-Popular bars and clubs include the White Horse, the Rose Room, and Antone's Nightclub.
+There are also many music festivals and outdoor concerts, particularly during the summer months.
+Popular bars and clubs around town include the White Horse, the Rose Room, and Antone's Nightclub.

 The nightlife in Chicago is well established with world renowned clubs and venues.
+It has a wide range of activities at night, with everything from theater and comedy clubs to dance venues, sporting events, and local bars.
+It's easy to fill many evenings with whatever activity appeals to you.
 Popular bars and clubs include the Smart Bar, Beauty Bar, and Le Nocturne.

 Live music enthusiatsts will find something to enjoy in either Austin or Chicago.